mParticle/docs/src/pages/integrations/kochava/forwarding-dsr/index.md

 After the DSR forwarding is configured, use either the mParticle user interface or API to submit requests for erasure.

 * [Instructions for the user interface](/guides/data-subject-requests/#erasure)
-* [Instructions for the API](/developers/dsr-api/v3/#submit-a-data-subject-request-dsr) You must use v3 of the API with DSR.
+* [Instructions for the API](/developers/dsr-api/v3/#submit-a-data-subject-request-dsr) You must use v3 of the API with DSR forwarding.

 <aside>Remember to set the configuration to Active (Step 2.5) to start forwarding erasure requests.</aside>

 ## Step 4: Check Forwarding Status